 Below: 1st & 2nd photos - The phyllaries are of unequal length with a darker green mid-rid and 3 to 5 prominent nerves.
 Stalks hairy.
 3rd photo - The stiff upper leaves do not have stalks, but touch the downy stem.

 Below: 1st photo - The lower leaves have long stalks and an adaxial groove.
-2nd photo - The basal leaves are on long stalks with a prominent groove on upper side (adaxial) of the stalks.
+2nd photo - The basal leaves are on long stalks and also have the prominent groove on upper side (adaxial) of the stalks.

 Below - Seeds: Seed heads of Stiff Goldenrod are very picturesque in the brown fall landscape.
 The seeds (2nd photo) are obconic shape ribbed cypselae with a fluffy white pappus attached.